devRant-Community/Community-Programming-Book/book/languages/haskell/conclusion.md

 # Conclusion

 It's really useful to know Haskell.
-That language seems really underrated by community of other languages.
+That language seems really underrated by the community of other languages.
-It's nice to know more languages and their features beacause no one knows when we'll need specified technology.
+It's nice to know more languages and their features because no one knows when we'll need specified technology.
 If you do love math, you're gonna love Haskell

 ## Sources